tomedegroot/study-material/linux+LPICLevel1Exam1/managingLinuxLibrariesAndSoftwareProcesses.md

 How to renice a process? -> `-r`

+1. Command line options `top [OPTIONS]`
+  1. How to show only processes for a specific user? -> `top -u USERNAME`
+  2. How to specify the process id's you want to view -> `-pPROCESSID1,PROCESSID2...` Great tool to watch just one or two processes of a beta program
+  3. How to specify the amount of updates and then quit? -> `-n NUMBEROFUPDATES` so `-n 5` will make sure top updates 5 times and then quits
+  4. How to set the update time? -> `-d SECONDS`, so `-d 1` sets upDate time of 1 second
+  5. How to operate in batch mode? -> `-b`.
+With batch mode top runs until it's killed or the program reaches the max number of input via `-n`.
+This means commands can not be entered during execution
-1. Commands to enter during `top` execution:
+2. Commands to enter during `top` execution:
-  1. Displaying and searching:
+  1. Sorting:
+    1. `SHIFT + m`  -> resort on memory utilization
+    2. `SHIFT + p` -> resort on cpu (processor) utilization
+  2. Searching:
-    1. `L` -> locate a certain string
+    1. `L` -> locate a string in the COMMAND column
     2. `o` -> filter on a column, example: `o COMMAND=http`.
 Press `o` again for a new filter
     3. `CRTL+o` -> see all filters
     4. `=` -> clear all the filters and brings you back to the start screen of top
-    5. `SHIFT + m`  -> resort on memory utilization
-    6. `SHIFT + p` -> resort on cpu (processor) utilization
-  2. Manipulate proceses:
+  3. Manipulate proceses:
     1. `r` -> renice a value; give a new value for nice
     2. `k` -> kill a process with a [signal](https://bash.cyberciti.biz/guide/Sending_signal_to_Processes):
       1. 9 (SIGKILL)-> force quit for when a process is hung
       2. 15 (SIGTERM)-> nicer way of terminating a process (this is the default!)
     3. `s` -> change delay (same as `-d` when starting top). **mnemonic** Sjeens delay
-2. Options entered when starting top: `top OPTIONS`
-  1. How to set the delay time? -> `-d SECONDS`, so `-d 1` sets update time of 1 second
-  2. How to specify the process id's you want to view -> `-pPROCESSID1,PROCESSID2...` Great tool to watch just one or two processes of a beta program
-  3. How to specify the amount of updates and then quit? -> `-n NUMBEROFUPDATES` so `-n 5` will make sure top updates 5 times and then quits

 #Using Nice to Change Linux Process Priorities